RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 ![7 Cups logo](/assets/guide/7 Cups.png){: style="height: 115px; width: 135px; display: block; margin: 1em auto 0 auto;"}

-This is a guide to 7 Cups written for therapists, although anyone can read it.
+This is a guide to 7 Cups originally written for therapists, although anyone can read it.

 This guide is an overview that covers most parts of 7 Cups, explaining how it works without going into a lot of detail.
 It is intended to provide 7 Cups therapists with basic information about the rest of 7 Cups.

 Therapists who need more information about therapy at 7 Cups can read the separate guide: [Ethics & Online Therapy](https://www.7cups.com/ethics-and-online-therapy/) (but this link only works if you are logged in as a 7 Cups therapist).

+7 Cups develops continuously, leaving this guide out of date until its next quarterly revision.
+Unless otherwise stated, the information in this guide is believed to be correct at the time of the last revision: June 2018

+Please provide feedback to the author if you notice anything that needs to be corrected in the next revision.

 # What is 7 Cups?